microsoft/vscode-jupyter/TELEMETRY.md

         - `resourceHash`?: `string`
         Hash of the resource (notebook.uri or pythonfile.uri associated with this).
         If we run the same notebook tomorrow, the hash will be the same.
+        Used to check whether a particular notebook fails across time or not.
+        This is also used to map different telemetry events related to this same resource.
+E.g. we could have an event sent for starting a notebook with this hash,
+        and then later we get yet another event indicating starting a notebook failed.
+And another event indicating the Python environment used for this notebook is a conda environment or
+        we have some other event indicating some other piece of data for this resource.
+With the information across multiple resources we can now join the different data points
+        and have a better understanding of what is going on, e.g. why something failed.
         - `kernelSessionId`: `string`
         Unique identifier for an instance of a notebook session.
         If we restart or run this notebook tomorrow, this id will be different.